-

 Pick a new hand card from the deck or one of the 2 open cards next to the deck.

-- If picking an open card, a new one is drawn from the deck, so that there are always 2 open cards (until the deck runs out).
+- After picking an open card, a new one is drawn from the deck, so that there are always 2 open cards when a turn starts (except in the end of the round).

 - Each player can have at max.
 5 hand cards, so this option is only available with 4 or fewer hand cards.